 A credit card can be an invaluable financial tool.
-It can help you make larger purchases without a handful of cash, it can help you budget more effectively and it can help you build up your credit portfolio.
+It can help you make larger purchases without a handful of cash.
+A credit card can also help you budget more effectively and build up your credit portfolio.

-A credit card application also isn’t as intimidating as it might seem.
+You have to apply to be eligible for a credit card, but a credit card application isn’t as intimidating as it might seem.
 Follow our step-by-step guide to increase your approval chances as you apply for a credit card.

 Why You Might Need a Credit Card

 If you lose a stack of cash and someone else picks it up and decides to spend it, there is little you can do to recover your money.
 Credit cards, on the other hand, are much more difficult to steal and use.
 Credit card usage leaves a “paper trail” of charges police can use to track down the culprit.

 And most credit card providers don't hold you liable for fraudulent charges to your account — if your card is stolen and used without your consent, your creditor will reverse the charges and get you your money back.

 International travelers in particular are often advised to carry as little cash as possible and opt for credit cards instead.